Frequently Asked Questions

 Why are my allergies worse some days than others?

-• Pollen counts vary daily based on weather, temperature, and wind
+- Pollen counts vary daily depending on weather, temperature, and wind

-• Time of day matters - pollen levels often peak mid-morning to afternoon
+- Time of day matters — pollen often peaks mid-morning to afternoon

-• Rain temporarily reduces pollen but thunderstorms can worsen symptoms
+- Rain temporarily reduces pollen, but thunderstorms can make symptoms worse

-• Cross-reactive foods may worsen symptoms during pollen season
+- Cross-reactive foods can worsen symptoms during pollen season

 Can allergies develop later in life?

-Yes, allergies can develop at any age.
-While many people develop allergies in childhood, it’s common for adults to develop new allergies, especially:
+Yes.
+While many people develop allergies in childhood, adults commonly develop new allergies too, especially:

-• After moving to a new geographic area with different plants
+- After moving to a new area with different plants

-• Following changes in the immune system (illness, pregnancy, aging)
+- Following changes to the immune system (illness, pregnancy, aging)

-• With increased or new exposures to allergens
+- With new or increased exposure to allergens

-If you suspect new allergies, consult an allergist for proper testing.
+If you suspect new allergies, see an allergist for testing.

 Are pollen allergies hereditary?

-Genetics play a role in allergies.
-If one parent has allergies, their children have about a 30-50% chance of developing allergies.
-If both parents have allergies, the risk increases to 60-80%.
+Genetics play a role.
+If one parent has allergies, children have about a 30-50% chance of developing them.
+If both parents do, the risk increases to 60-80%.

 However, genetics determine the tendency to develop allergies, not which specific allergens will affect you.
-Environmental factors and exposure patterns also play important roles.
+Environment and exposure matter too.

 What’s the difference between allergies and a cold?